matthewfishermv/Statistics-with-R/Tests-of-the-Mean/Index.md

-# One- and Two-Sample Tests of the Mean
+# Tests of the Mean

 ## Contents